AyanKBhowmick/Exploration/README.md

 This TOKEN is used with client.run(TOKEN) in the code to run the code in the Bot (see the main.py code).

+ABOUT THE CODE

+The code was written to run on Replit and hence the following are specific to Replit and are not needed when hosting on our own server:
+* keep_alive.py is used to keep the Replit code running as Replit shuts down the code after a period of non-activity
+* In main.py: my_secret = os.environ['TOKEN'] is used to keep the TOKEN secret in Replit as its code is all public and only enviroment variables are kept secret.
+* In main.py: keep_alive() is not required to run it as discussed above.